CookedLobster/infosec-docs/docs/network-services/mysql.md

 :: Metasploit
 use auxiliary/scanner/mysql/mysql_version

-:: [NOTE] This may put the System In Lockdown use auxiliary/scanner/mysql/mysql_authbypass_hashdump
+:: [NOTE] This may put the System In Lock-Down use auxiliary/scanner/mysql/mysql_authbypass_hashdump

 :: This Modules Require Valid Credentials [Username - Password]